Elroy (“Passenger Drone”)

-The Astro AA360 was originally announced in May 2017 after autonomous flights had been conducted, under the company and vehicle name, “Passenger Drone.”
+The Astro Elroy was originally announced in July 2017 after autonomous flights had been conducted, under the company and vehicle name, “Passenger Drone.”
 According to the announcement, the aircraft commenced flight testing in early May 2017 and then spent several months performing intensive testing with different simulated payload weights, simulated engine failures and different control modes.
 In August 2017, the first manned flights with passengers aboard took place.
 Photos of the aircraft show versions with landing gear and skids.
-The company was originally based in Switzerland.
+The company was originally based in Europe.

-The AA360 is an autonomous eVTOL transport vehicle which can transport 2 passengers.
+The Elroy is an autonomous eVTOL transport vehicle which can transport 2 passengers.
 It’s designed to be quiet, with zero emissions and very little vibration.
-The Passenger Drone has adaptive flight control for automatic compensation even in severe weather conditions.
+The Elroy has adaptive flight control for automatic compensation in most weather conditions.
 16 individual rotors ensure outstanding performance and safety.
 Fiber optics throughout the craft offers reduced weight over traditional wires, with zero magnetic interference.
 A touchscreen interface allows passengers to input their destination quickly, and to fly there without the use of manual controls.

-Astro announced in June 2018 that it had forged a partnership with composite manufacturer Paterson Composites: “Specializing in carbon fiber, Paterson Composites will work with Astro Aerospace to construct the entire airframe of the Passenger Drone including the cockpit, frame, and propeller blades.”
+Astro announced in July 2018 that it had forged a relationship with composite manufacturer Paterson Composites: “Specializing in carbon fiber, Paterson Composites will work with Astro Aerospace to construct the entire airframe of the [Elroy, version 2] Passenger Drone including the cockpit, frame, and propeller blades.”

 In August 2018, Astro announced a partnership with Kasaero GmbH, based in Stuttgart, Germany, saying that “Kasaero is an aviation R&D company specializing in lightweight design, composite technology and certification.”
-In addition, Astro announced that it soon would unveil its PassengerDrone Version 2.0 and CargoDrone Version 1.0 models.
+In addition, Astro announced that it soon would unveil its PassengerDrone [now Elroy] Version 2.0 and CargoDrone [Orbit] Version 1.0 models.

 |Empty Weight (including batteries)||240 kg||520 lbs|